puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ### Cherry-pick individual fixes and make a PR

-The organization you're working with may want to merge in changes one fix at a time.
+You may want to merge in changes one fix at a time.
 In that case, you'll need to create a new branch off of production and cherry-pick in the commit from your topic branch that fixed the issue.

 ```
 [control-repo]$ git checkout production